 This goes without saying, but the more focused your forum is, the more money you will make in the long run.
 Will you have fewer signups?
 Perhaps increasing your forum’s interaction and profits is about quality, not quantity.

 However, remember to choose a niche you are familiar with or passionate about.
 It will be funny if you receive questions from your members who do not know the answer.
 So you will have to search Google every day.
 If you choose a niche you’re not passionate about, you will later become less and less involved in your forum, driving people away.

 Thankfully, researching a niche has become easier over the years, thanks to the vast online communities available.

 2.4.1 Where can I get forum niche ideas?

 Here are the ones I recommend most:

 Places to Research Forum Topics

-- Reddit: Browse through the thousands of subreddits and see how many years they have existed for, how many subscribers they have, and pay attention to their level of interaction.
-Just about any subject has a loyal following, but you must also consider your chosen niche’s financial viability.
+- Reddit: Browse through the thousands of subreddits and see how many years they have existed, and how many subscribers they have, and pay attention to their level of interaction.
+Any subject has a loyal following, but you must also consider your chosen niche’s financial viability.

 - Facebook and Linkedin Groups